-- Communicate concepts/ideas with pictures worth 1,000 words! - Use graphs and charts to illustrate relationships and patterns. - Simplify PowerPoint slides one idea per slide with up to three bullets is best. - Think "Killer Bs" big, bold, beautiful, brilliant and brief! - Use consistent text, headers/footers, etc. on slides, handouts and other materials think "brand."
+- Communicate concepts/ideas with pictures worth 1,000 words! - Use graphs and charts to illustrate relationships and patterns. - Simplify PowerPoint slides one idea per slide and no more than three bullets. - Think "Killer Bs" big, bold, beautiful, brilliant and brief! - Use consistent text, headers/footers, etc. on slides, handouts and other materials think "brand."
 A mix of too many formats can be distracting and appear less professional.